jghms/GaussianFace/README.md

 The repository does not contain the dataset of images.
 The data can be places in colorferet/output/ and is expected to be normalized images from the gray FERET dataset of size 150x130pixels.

+The code used in the final system can be found in src/gaussianface.py and demos/

 To run the system install and create a virtual environment with Python 2.7.
 Please note that creating the F matrix for a lot of images as required in training and testing takes a long time.